ronnyreinertsen/InteleSMSMessagingKit/README.md

-29.06.2018 - Changed default REST API url in client code to use production instead of test address 21.10.2019 - Upgraded project to .NET Framework 4.8 22.10.2019 - Bug fix on CustomData variable result in null exception if not set using REST API
+29.06.2018 - Changed default REST API url in client code to use production instead of test address 21.10.2019 - Upgraded project to .NET Framework 4.8 22.10.2019 - Bug fix on CustomData variable result in null exception if not set using REST API 16.11.2022 - Upgraded project to .NET Framework 4.8.1 and upgraded referenced libs